vze3f372/pio_encoder/README.md

 - Supports up to 4 encoders on PIO0 and 4 on PIO1 (8 total)
 - Interrupt‑safe ring buffer (`EncoderRingBuffer`) for step events
 - Optional per‑encoder debug LED toggle on activity
-- Simple, idiomatic API with drop‑in `main.cpp` examples
+- Simple, API with drop‑in `main.cpp` example

 ---